TimmyHu-Advantech/LSA-reference-design-docs/docs/software-configuration/getting-started/index.md

 ## Containerized Deployment Workflow

+If you prefer to install Autoware on Intel/AMD-based ECUs from native source code, you may refer to [this page](./source-installation.md) and skip the remaining of this page.

 This section describes the recommended containerized deployment approach using Docker, Ansible, and Debian packages.

 ### 1. Configure Host System